OData/odataorg.github.io/_posts/2016-02-22-OData-JavaScript-library-o.js-explained.md

     </table>
 </div>
 {% endhighlight %}
-That`s all to display people from the TripPin-Example service and their Trips.
+That's all to display people from the TripPin-Example service and their Trips.
 With the `post`, `put` and `delete` functions, explained in the beginning of this post, you can now add, modify or delete this data.
 In the full example you can find an example to delete Trips of a user.

 One last thing is the loading animation.
 That is quite easy to do, because we already defined the `self.isLoading` observable.
 By simply binding this to the DOM we can show a loading spinner to the user:
 {% highlight html %}